alsendior/career-intelligence/README.md

 # career-intelligence
-Career Intelligence Platform for PT Kereta Api Indonesia
+Career Intelligence Platform for Specialist Competency and Growth Model